zoubohao/Deepurify/README.md

 - The purified MAGs.
 - time.txt

 The elapsed running time of Deepurify is shown in two columns.
-The first column represents the time taken to infer the taxonomic lineage, while the second column represents the time taken to evaluate the results.
+The first column represents the time (second) taken to infer the taxonomic lineage, while the second column represents the time (second) taken to evaluate the results.
 - MetaInfo.txt

 This file contains the following columns: 1.
-MAG name (first column), 2. completeness of MAG (second column), 3. contamination (third column), 4.
+MAG name (first column), 2. completeness of MAG (second column), 3. contamination of MAG (third column), 4.
 MAG quality (fourth column), and the 5. potential taxonomic lineage for MAG (fifth column).

 ## Minimum System Requirements for Running Deepurify
 - System: Linux (>= Ubuntu 22.04.2 LTS)